 Niphon knew it was his sinfulness that gave his face its frightening appearance.
 Remembering again his early faith, he cried out to the Mother of God for help.
 He began to pray constantly for her intercession; sometimes he would see her smiling radiantly and other times—when he fell into sin again—he could not see her at all.
 But after years of struggle and prayer, he felt her guiding him toward monasticism, and was tonsured a monk.

 His struggles did not end.
 He had visions of demons who continuously whispered, "There is no God!
 Why do you bother to strive so, when there is no God?"

 But Niphon did strive, since he now knew he had something to strive for.
 He worked hard to purify his thoughts and to live in repentance.
 He was finally granted the ability to overcome the evil spirits that tormented him, and to confront the demons that he could see troubling other people.

 Niphon was consecrated Bishop of Constantia, Cyprus when he was quite old, and served for just a short while.
 A young deacon, who would become Saint Athanasius, visited him before he died and reported that his face, that same face once distorted by sin, had shone like the sun.

-On this day we read Hebrews 11: 9 and 10, which describes Abraham looking forward to the eternal mansion of God "while living in tents" on this earth.
+Hebrews 11: 9-10 describes Abraham looking forward to the eternal mansion of God "while living in tents" on this earth.
 Abraham believed God's promises when it would have been easy to conclude that God Himself had forgotten them and had left His people to wander in this earthly desert forever.